deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Maximum MTU allowed when using UDP to transfer data.
+Maximum MTU allowed when using UDP for NPB.

 Attention: Public cloud service providers may modify the content of the tail of the UDP packet whose packet length is close to 1500 bytes.
 When